honeycombio/refinery/tools/convert/rules.md

 ### Drop

-Drop indicates whether to drop the trace.

 Indicates whether to drop the trace if it matches this rule.
 If true, the trace will be dropped.
 If false, the trace will be kept.

-Not eligible for live reload.

 Type: `bool`